symbuzzer/android-qpst-tool/README.md

 ## Notes:
 - Tested on Xiaomi Mi 10T Pro which is Qualcomm Snapdragon 865.
 Should work other Snapdragon devices too.
 - !
-Use at yout own risk !
+Use at your own risk !
 - Erase EFS feature will erase EFS paritions (/dev/block/sdf8, /dev/block/sdf9, /dev/block/sdf7, /dev/block/sdf10).
 Since these partitions are device specific, be sure to back them up first.

 ## How to compile: